HypeCheck

 Research-backed dose: 20-30 g daily based on study doses

-In this product: part of 40g total protein
+In this product: Not specified in excerpt, but 40g total protein stated

 Plant-based protein from brown rice.
 Popular dairy-free option, but human clinical evidence is very limited.